Commission raises awareness of potential risks for students who gamble

 “Two in three students gamble according to our new figures.
 Whilst many may do so without experiencing harm, for some, gambling can lead to debt, time away from lectures and potentially lead to a longer term problem with gambling.

 “We want to encourage universities to provide the same level of information and support about the risks from gambling as they do for drugs, alcohol and safe sex.”

 Tim adds: “We’ve published some tips for students about how to avoid risky gambling and the support that is available should they feel their gambling is becoming a problem.”

-You can see the results of the Commission’s recent survey on students and gambling in this graphic.
+The results of the Commission's recent survey on students and gambling show that:

 - Research was conducted by YouthSight in August 2017.